js-fullstack/duck-type/README.md

 ##### Implement Interfaces

-In Java world, we often need make sure a Object must implements Interface A, Interface B...
+In Java world, we often need make sure a Object must implement Interface A, Interface B...
 Similarly, operator 'And' can used for this purpose in JavaScript.

 ```JavaScript
   Duck.type('Config',{ //here is definition of type 'Config'